Rhinoclavis

 Rhinoclavis is a genus of sea snails, marine gastropod molluscs in the family Cerithiidae, the ceriths.

+This species is of medium to large size, measuring between 2 and 3½ inches.
+It has a sturdy and thick body with a regular conical spire that is very high and turreted.
+The whorls are almost flat, and the suture is only weakly incised.
+The almond-shaped aperture has a slightly tapered lip, but it is never sharp.

 Occurrence

 Species in this genus occur throughout the Indo-Pacific, the Marshall Islands, the Solomon Islands, the Philippines, Australia and the Gulf of Aqaba.
 These deposit-feeding gastropods can be found in clearer shallow water in coral reefs, preferring sandy to muddy bottoms.

 Species

 According to the World Register of Marine Species (WORMS), Rhinoclavis consists of the following subgenera and species: